glennsarti/glennsarti.github.io/_drafts/the-power-of-sharing.md

 * Measurement - Science has been teaching data gathering methods since the days of Gallileo (or even beyond!) and in more recent times Data Scientists are employed to help define, measure and analyse metrics.

-But sharing does not seem to have same history, or at least as prevelant.
+But Sharing does not seem to have same history, or at least as prevelant.
 Granted, sharing could be considered a part of Society and Culture in general, e.g. story telling, but what does sharing mean in the context of DevOps?

 [Patrick Debois](http://www.jedi.be/) gave a [talk](http://www.slideshare.net/jedi4ever/devops-with-the-s-for-sharing-14764362) at [JAX London in 2012](https://www.youtube.com/watch?v=j2EVXvqwKwY) entitled;